yashsharma0558/Mutalk/README.md

 ## Demonstration
 - Check out our [Demonstration Video]() to see how Mutalk works.

+## FieldWork
+- Our team has visited Vani School and Research Center in Meerut, Uttar Pradesh, India, to interact with mute and deaf individuals.

 ## Installation
 - To install the app, download the APK and install it on your Android device. https://drive.google.com/file/d/1D0dnWWHKUe0a9FB0Vy-fQ9JM3Ui8BuOu/view?usp=sharing